 Boston Town Board

 The Town Board is led by a board made up of private and public sector representatives, with a chair from the private sector, in line with government guidance.
-Jo Brigham is the chair and Claire Foster, Chief Executive and Principal of Boston College is the vice-chair.
+Claire Foster, Chief Executive and Principal of Boston College is the Interim Chair.

-Claire Foster - Vice Chair of the Board
+Claire Foster - Interim Chair of the Board

-As an experienced college leader in further and college-based higher education Claire has a passion for Further Education and the role it can play in transforming lives.
+Claire is an experienced college leader in further and college based higher education, having recently retired as Principal and CEO of Boston College.
+Claire has a passion for Further Education and the role it can play in transforming lives.

 Councillor Mike Gilbert